cccbr/online-documents/content/docs/010-introduction/index.md

 ## What is a ‘Static Site Generator’?

 The document you are reading now is stored on a server.
 It has been delivered over the internet to a browser (Safari, Chrome or Firefox, for example) on your device, which may be a desktop PC (for the older readers), laptop, tablet or phone, for you to read.
-That is ‘read’ in the widest sense – It could include pictures, sound or video.
+That is ‘read’ in the widest sense – it could include pictures, sound or video.
 The important point is that the information you see is what is stored on the server and can only be changed by altering the files on the server.
 That explains the word ‘Static’.
 This allows for fast download of content and is ideal for an electronic book like this.

 {{< hint warning >}}
 Many websites allow interaction – selecting a purchase from an online catalogue, for example.
 These are ‘Dynamic’ websites but we are not going there.
 In many cases the static/dynamic distinction may be blurred, anyway.